-The Attribute Present Decision node checks to see if the specified attribute is present.
+The Attribute Present Decision node checks whether the specified attribute is present.
 It does not check the value of the attribute, only that the attribute exists.
 This can include attributes that might otherwise be private.
-A common use case for this node is when you wish to check for the presence of a password.
+A common use case for this node is when you want to check for the presence of a password.

 - Attribute Value Decision node

-Like the Attribute Present node, one of the possible conditions you can set is whether an attribute is present.
-Unlike the Attribute Present node, this will not work on private attributes.
+Like the Attribute Present Decision node, one of the possible conditions you can set is whether an attribute is present.
+Unlike the Attribute Present Decision node, this will not work on private attributes.

 - KBA Decision node

-The KBA Decision node is primarily used in cases of a Progressive Profile flow, where you wish to ensure a user has defined answers to the minimum number of questions required by the system.
-This can be useful if the number of questions changes, so the user can be prompted to fill out any necessary additional questions when they next log in.
+The KBA Decision node is primarily used in a progressive profile journey where you want to ensure a user has defined answers to the minimum number of questions required by the system.
+This can be useful if the number of questions changes, so the user can be prompted for any necessary additional responses when they next log in.
 In this case, the KBA Decision node would be used together with the KBA Definition node: if the KBA Decision node evaluates false, the user would then be taken to the KBA Definition node.

 - Login Count Decision node

-The Login Count Decision node checks to see if the user has logged in the specified number of times.
+The Login Count Decision node checks whether the user has logged in the specified number of times.
 It can either be triggered once (using the

 ATinterval), or triggered repeatedly after a set number of logins (using the

 EVERYinterval).
-The login count is not automatically incremented: be sure to include the Increment Login Count node in your Login tree if you plan to use this node.
+The login count is not automatically incremented: be sure to include the Increment Login Count node in your login journey if you plan to use this node.

 - Profile Completeness Decision node